 At around 6 months its growth rate will start to decline and be pretty close to its adult body weight.

-Below is a chart to give you an idea of the size and weight your Choodle could be when it’s full grown.
+Below is a chart to give you an idea of the size and weight your Choodle could be when it’s fully grown.

 What Kind of Personality and Temperament Should You Expect?